Campaign of the Month: January 2015

 Any spell or spell-like ability whose caster is within an area of wild magic is vulnerable to the effects of wild magic.
 (Wild magic does not affect supernatural, extraordinary, or natural abilities.)
 All such effects have a chance of resulting in a wild surge, typically 50% though this may be lower (but never higher) in areas of only slightly fractured mana.

-Spell effects with a duration (such as wards and enhancements) that enter an area of wild magic are susceptible to mutation.
+Spell effects with a duration greater than 1 round (such as wards and enhancements) that enter an area of wild magic are susceptible to mutation.
 While such effects can vary between areas of wild magic, all such spells will typically attempt to mutate once per minute.
 Mutations most commonly act as follows (determined by a random d100 roll):

 - 1-5: With a sudden nauseating surge, the spell drains away and forms into a Living Spell.
 This ooze acts immediately after the original spell bearer’s turn, spawns adjacent to them, and attacks the bearer first, but then randomly attacks any nearby creature.
 Spells granted by a Living Spell roll against mutation on the new bearer’s next round and treat any roll between 1 and 50 as “spell shatters”.